At the turn of the twentieth century, Lelia N. Morris penned these words:

 “Holiness unto the Lord” as we’re marching along;

 “Holiness unto the Lord,” now and forever.

-Just as the high priest wore a turban engraved with the watchword, “Holiness Unto the Lord” (Exodus 28:36), “Holiness Unto the Lord” will be inscribed on the bells, pots, and bowls in the Messiah’s glorious Kingdom—everything will be set apart for His service (Zechariah 14:20-21).
+A watchword is a motto or slogan that expresses a core principle or belief.
+“Holiness unto the Lord” is like a pinned Tweet or the tagline of a website.
+Jesus died to sanctify his people (Heb.
+13:12) and calls all men to be holy as God is holy (1 Pet.
+1:13-2:12).
+Just as the high priest wore a turban engraved with the watchword, “Holiness Unto the Lord” (Exodus 28:36), “Holiness Unto the Lord” will be inscribed on the bells, pots, and bowls in the Messiah’s glorious Kingdom—everything will be set apart for His service (Zech.
+14:20-21).

 You cannot accomplish the salvation of souls by any other means than by doctrine and exhortation taken out of the Scriptures and by a life agreeable to those Scriptures.
 Lay it well to heart, then, how studious you ought to be in reading and learning the Holy Scriptures, how conscientious in framing your conduct by those Scriptures and how, for this cause, you ought to lay aside all worldly cares and studies.

 If doctrine is essential, then theologically clarity should be first priority.
 When is the last time you heard someone teach or preach through an entire book of the Bible and allow the text to drive the emphasis?
 When is the last time you participated in a careful study of significant New Testament themes such as these:

 - Spiritual gifts (1 Cor.
 12)

 - The resurrection of the body (1 Cor.
 15:12-58)

 - Identifying false teachers (1 Tim.
 1:3-11)